n1ml3/n1ml3/README.md

 If an idea pops into my head, chances are I’ll build it and ship it.

+I’ve got a bunch of pinned projects, but my favorite is the [Obese prediction web ](https://github.com/n1ml3/diabetes-prediction-model).

 My main tech stack is react, typescript, tailwind, and python API.
 My favorite tools are figma, cursor and VS code.

 I’ve got a bunch of pinned projects, but my favorite is the [Profle website](https://namle-portfolio.vercel.app/).